danpoynor/special-github-files/README.md

 ## Usage

 - Read through this READMEs [Special Files](#special-files) section to discover each of their uses.
-- Investigate the Further Reading links to learn more about each file.
+- Investigate the "Learn more" links to discover additional details.
 - Copy/paste from the examples if needed.
 - If you find this repo interesting :star: it for future reference.